hengli700/dive-data/_posts/2021-08-11-case-study-i-hypothesis-testing-strategy-optimization.markdown

 Since the assignment of control and treatment group follows binomial distributions, analytical method can be used.
 Following the **analytical approach**, _p-val of 0.5068 is obtained_.

-On the other hand, **simulation or non-parametric methods** such as bootstrapping does not rely on assumptions on distributions.
+On the other hand, **simulation or non-parametric methods** such as bootstrapping can be used to estimate test statistics.
+This type of methods does not rely on assumptions on distributions.
 Based off Law of Large Numbers and its closest cousin Central Limit Theorem, modern computing power enables us to use bootstrapping to obtain a good estimate on test statistics, such as means, differences in means, as well as proportion and difference in proportions.

 In this case study, we could first obtain observed difference between the sample and null hypothesis as: